yaqwsx/KiKit/doc/present.md

 ## Template name/path resolution

-The template argument is either a name of built-it template or a path to a directory with user-defined template.
-During name resolution the first test is for user-defined template; i.e., check if name provided by user is a directory path and the directory contains file `template.json`.
-If not, try to resolve the name as a name of built-in template.
+The template argument is either a name of a built-it template or a path to a directory with a user-defined template.
+During the name resolution the first test is for the user-defined template; i.e., check if the name provided by the user is a directory path and the directory contains the file `template.json`.
+If not, try to resolve the name as the name of the built-in template.

 ## What is a template?

-Template is a directory containing template files.
-There is a single mandatory file common to all template type `template.json`.
-Example of such file follows:
+A template is a directory containing template files.
+There is a single mandatory file common to all template types `template.json`.
+An example of such file follows:

 ```
 {